 Conditional PSCell Change and conditional PSCell addition are not supported for the MR-DC options NE-DC and NGEN-DC.

 Subsequent CPAC is only supported for NR-DC.
+Coexistence of CPAC and subsequent CPAC for the same candidate SN is not supported.

 Configuration of a deactivated SCG in a conditional configuration, configuration of CPC (or subsequent CPAC) while the SCG is deactivated and SCG deactivation while CPC (or subsequent CPAC) is configured are not supported.